xp44mm/Notebook/RxInAction/02 Hello Rx.md

 }
 ```

-If the stock info exists, you can check the stock’s current and previous prices, as shown in the following listing, to see whether the change was bigger than the threshold defining a drastic change.
+If the stock info exists, you can check the stock's current and previous prices, as shown in the following listing, to see whether the change was bigger than the threshold defining a drastic change.

 Listing 2.6 OnStockTick event handler handling drastic price change